Mastering Lockout/Tagout Procedures for Complex Systems

 What is a group lockout procedure?

 A group lockout procedure is used when multiple workers need to service the same equipment.
 Typically, it involves a lockbox and hasp application where keys to the primary isolation points are placed in a box, and each worker attaches their personal lock to that box, preventing re-energization until all personal locks are removed.
+OSHA requires that each authorized employee retains personal control of their protective device.

 Why is a written LOTO procedure so important for complex jobs?

 A written LOTO procedure is essential for complex lockout/tagout because it ensures a systematic and thorough approach to hazardous energy control.
 It documents every energy source, the exact sequence of operations, and verification steps, minimizing the risk of human error, especially in lockout/tagout for interconnected systems.
+OSHA requires employers to have energy control procedures that adequately address the complexity of the work and protect all affected employees.

 Who can be the ‘primary authorized employee’ in a complex LOTO?